Kwpolska/chriswarrick.com/contact/index.markdown

 layout: page
 title: Contact/About Me
 ---
-I am a PHP, Perl, Python and bash scripter.
+I am a PHP, Python, Perl and Bash scripter.
 You can find some of my projects at github (see below).

 ## Contact